magicmoux/TypeLogic.LiskovWingSubstitution/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Maintenance

+Recent cleanup: removed unused `using` directives in several source files and replaced a small LINQ usage with an equivalent loop to reduce unnecessary dependencies.
+The solution builds after these changes.

 ## Performance (updated)